MayaRo0503/Travel-Agency-Dashboard/README.md

 ## 🙏 Credits

-Just paste that into your README under a new **Architecture** heading.
-Adjust any folder or file names to match your exact layout.

 This project was inspired by and developed with guidance from the following resources:

 - **JavaScript Mastery Tutorial:** [Build and Deploy a Full Stack React Admin Dashboard for a Travel Agency](https://www.youtube.com/watch?v=xZ1ba-RLrjo) – *A comprehensive YouTube tutorial that formed the foundation of this project.*